DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 1. Select **Create an empty virtual hard disk** and then in the Size box enter **5** GB.
 1. Select **Save disks settings** and then select **Close**.
 1. On the **Properties** page, select **Start** to start **SEA-VM1**.
-1. Scroll down and view the statistics for the running VM.
+1. Scroll down and display the statistics for the running VM.
 1. Refresh the page and then select **Shut down**.
 Select **Yes** to confirm.
 1. In the **Tools** list, select **Virtual switches**.
 Notice the two switches that have been configured.
 1. Close all open windows on SEA-ADM1.